 Vogel: No. “History should be taught not erased.”
 In 2016 voted to prohibit individual or local government from removing war monuments, including statues commemorating Confederate leaders.

 Fairfax: Yes.
 “For many kids, education is key to breaking cycle of poverty.
 I’ll make education funding a top priority.”

 Education: Expand publicly funded charter schools?

-Elections: Support nonpartisan redistricting to address charges of partisan gerrymandering?
+Elections: Support nonpartisan redistricting to counter charges of partisan gerrymandering?

 Gay Rights: Support gay marriage?